gfreitag/Fire-game/README.md

 # Fire-game

-A small game created by friends at McHacks 2018.
+A small game created with friends at McHacks 2018.